 Multiple deployments and trauma-related stress don’t just increase the risk of depression in service members.
 Their spouses are also at an increased risk, and their children are more likely to experience emotional and behavioral problems.

 Symptoms of depression in soldiers and their spouses

 Military service members and their spouses have higher rates of depression than the general population.
 Depression is a serious condition characterized by persistent and intense feelings of sadness for extended periods.
 This mood disorder can impact your mood and behavior.
 It may also affect various physical functions, such as your appetite and sleep.
 People with depression often have trouble performing everyday activities.
 Occasionally, they may also feel as if life isn’t worth living.

-- difficulty concentrating
+- difficulty concentrating and making decisions

 - fatigue or lack of energy

 - feelings of hopelessness and helplessness

 - feelings of worthlessness, guilt, or self-hate